Experienced Child Custody Law Attorney Serving Denton County, Lewisville, Frisco and all of North Texas

 Child custody is frequently one of the most contentious areas of law – and sometimes it can get ugly.
-Even if the procedure is relatively harmonious, Texas family law is complex and the assistance of an experienced family lawyer who understands the nuances of the local legal system can make the difference between success and failure.
+Even if the procedure is relatively harmonious, Texas family law is complex and the assistance of an experienced Denton child custody lawyer who understands the nuances of the local legal system can make the difference between success and failure.

 2015 – Child Custody Client

 One of the toughest times of my life… I hired Gregory to handle my child custody case.
 This was easily the toughest time of my life and I could not have made it through without Gregory and his staff’s help.
 Gregory was extremely helpful, knowledgeable and kept me informed throughout the whole case.
 Gregory did a great job at balancing therapist and attorney and I cannot thank him enough.

 Some of Our Other Practice Areas

 In addition to support modification, we also handle the following types of cases: